-RCM Compliance for the Australian market is truly underway.
+RCM Compliance for the Australian and New Zealand market is truly underway.
 If you didn’t already hear about the changes from C-Tick and A-Tick then spare two minutes and watch our video!
 View our RCM testing, compliance, certification and approvals quick help video.

 The RCM (Regulatory Compliance Mark) is replacing C-tick and A-tick which are going to be phased out by March 2016.
-Other changes include the new Electrical Regulatory Authorities Council (ERAC) Electrical Equipment Safety System (EESS) which both use the RCM.
+Other changes include the new Electrical Regulatory Authorities Council (ERAC).
+And Electrical Equipment Safety System (EESS) which both use the RCM.

-EMC Bayswater can help you with any queries that you may have concerning RCM certification, RCM regulations, RCM compliance and we are NATA accredited and perform NATA testing to perform many RCM EMC tests and also RCM wireless radio communications testing.
+EMC Bayswater can help you with any queries that you may have about the Regulatory Compliance Mark.
+We are NATA accredited and perform EMC testing to perform many RCM tests and also RCM wireless radio communications testing.

 A new product labelling and supplier database system (ACMA supplier database) commenced in March 2013.
-The existing C-Tick and A-tick compliance marks will be phased out by March 2016, to be consolidated with one single compliance mark, known as the RCM – Regulatory Compliance Mark.
+The existing C-Tick and A-tick compliance marks will be phased out by March 2016.
+To be consolidated with one single compliance mark, known as the RCM or Regulatory Compliance Mark.

-Suppliers must register on a new national database (ACMA supplier database) and there is no longer a requirement to include supplier identification on product labeling.
+Suppliers must register on a new national database (ACMA supplier database).
+There is no longer a requirement to include supplier identification on product labelling.

-• From the 1st March 2016 the arrangements will apply to all suppliers.
-Current suppliers (registered on the existing ACMA database) have three years to register on the new database and implement the RCM labeling.
+• From the 1st March 2016, the arrangements will apply to all suppliers.
+Current suppliers (registered on the existing ACMA database) have three years to register on the new database and implement the RCM labelling.

-• Products do not require re-labeling, existing marks are acceptable for labeling and supply
+• Products do not require re-labelling, existing marks are acceptable for labelling and supply

-The new system does not affect testing, record-keeping and evidential requirements as set out in the relevant labeling notices.
+The new system does not affect testing, record-keeping and evidential requirements as set out in the relevant labelling notices.

 ACMA provided a pdf called the “RCM Registration Applicant Guide” which is a very useful document to help with the registration process.